DOieGYuan/DPRS_with_HMs/README.md

 }
 write_tsv(mg,"merged/HMM_results.tsv")
 ```
-3. Couple the results of DIAMOND and METABOLIC, the presence of functional genes in MAGs should be valided by both DIAMOND and METABOLIC.
+3. The presence of functional genes in MAGs should be valided by both DIAMOND and METABOLIC.

 ### Estimate the abundance of each MAG based on its coverage
 We use the "quant_bins" module of metaWRAP to get copies of genome per million reads (CoPM):